-The Dark Chocolate Vanilla Mousse truffles were paired with hazelnut gelato, warm fudge sauce, and candied hazelnuts on top.
+I started with hazelnut gelato, warm fudge sauce, and candied hazelnuts on top.
 The gelato and fudge sauce were purchased—those of us who stay up late gluing napkin rings together occasionally need to catch a break!
 Still, the combination of hazelnuts, chocolate, and vanilla mousse was awesome.

 The aftermath—yes, a good time was had by all